-The cash balances, all of which are denominated in Euros, are measured at their nominal value in these annual accounts.
+The cash balances are measured at their nominal value in these annual accounts.

-The interest accrued from the bank accounts and bank deposits held by the Fund are calculated using the effective interest rate method on the basis of their contractual rates and are recorded under "Finance Income - Bank Interest" or "Financial expenses - Bank interest", as applicable, in the attached income statement.
+The interest accrued from the bank accounts and bank deposits held by the Fund are calculated using the effective interest rate method on the basis of their contractual rates and are recorded under "Finance Income-Bank Interest" or "Financial expenses - Bank interest", as applicable, in the attached income statement.